skuzzle/polly/README.md

 * context-free syntax which provides many (many!) syntactical features to use with any command.
-To mention just a few: the parser supports list-types, operator overloads, custom variables and functions based on different namespaces, and many more.
+To mention just a few: the parser supports list-types, operator overloads, custom variables and functions based on different namespaces, basic lambda calculus and many more.
 * Extensible command system to provide irc commands using dynamically loaded plugins.
 * Each irc command can have multiple signatures based on the types supported